fesguerra143/agent-based-monitoring/README.md

 # Scanning for Vulnerabilities Project

-This project is about Scanning a Windows VM using Nessus Agent Sensor Monitoring
+This project focuses on automated vulnerability scanning of a Windows virtual machine using the Nessus Agent Sensor.
+A key feature is the automatic deletion of a start.txt file upon its creation.
 ---
 # Tools & Technology:
 - Tenable (enterprise vulnerability management platform)